martin-cervantes/CMS_Angular/README.md

 # CMS Angular

-This project is about creating a SPA using Angular front-end framework and creating a service to connect with an API, in this case using json-server.
+This project is about creating a SPA using Angular front-end framework and creating a service to connect with an API.

 ![screenshot](./Screenshot.png)